botandrose/activity_sns_filter/README.md

 ## Installation

-Download a copy for development and install its dependencies
+Download a copy of the repo and install its dependencies
 ```bash
 git clone https://github.com/botandrose/activity_sns_filter
 cd activity_sns_filter